readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

 34

-created or assigned storage; ``declaration'' refers to places where the nature of the variable is stated but no storage is allocated.
+created or assigned storage; "declaration" refers to places where the nature of the variable is stated but no storage is allocated.

 By  the  way,  there  is  a  tendency  to  make  everything  in  sight  an  extern  variable  because  it